 The Jardin d´Eden cutlery collection was created in 2010 by Marcel Wanders studio, a great name in contemporary design.
 Baroque, the exuberance of its decor breaks with the characteristic refinement of the house.
 Available in silver metal, partial or total gilding, in solid silver, partial gilding, or vermeil, the arabesques of these luxuriant pieces harmonize with porcelain and gold pieces from the same collection.

 Created in 1933 by the designer Luc Lanel, the America table cutlery collection is a typically Art Deco model.With its cut sides, its stepped molding and its drawn angles, the America model opts for a clean graphic line, characteristic of the architectural movements of this period.

 Signed by Cardeilhac, the Commodore cutlery collection is a collection with a sleek, timeless look.
 Art Deco style, it presents both pure lines and large and generous volumes.
 A decor of rushes highlights its fair proportions and balances its composition.

 Created in 1939 by Danish designer Christian Fjerdingstad, the Hudson collection was reintroduced into the Christofle universe in 2010.
 It is inspired by the Art Deco movement with its pure and solid lines.
-Its rigorous architecture is underlined by nets staging along the cutlery handle.

 Royal Chef is making its mark on the art of dining and entertaining with a new collection taking the home chef from kitchen preparations to the dining table.
 The knives seamlessly blend aesthetics with function enhancing the art of cutting.
 The blades are in Nitrox ® steel and the oak handles are decorated with a silver-plated pearl that turns every knife, made in France, into a real gem.